Evil (2003 film): Critical response

-Evil has an approval rating of 68% on review aggregator website Rotten Tomatoes, based on 38 reviews, and an average rating of 6.53/10.
-The website's critical consensus states, "Evil's attempts to unpack the causes and effects of violence aren't always successful, but the well-acted end result still has an unsettling impact.
+Evil has an approval rating of 68% on review aggregator website Rotten Tomatoes, based on 38 reviews, and an average rating of 6.5/10.
+The website's critical consensus states, "Evils attempts to unpack the causes and effects of violence aren't always successful, but the well-acted end result still has an unsettling impact.
 Metacritic assigned the film a weighted average score of 61 out of 100, based on 15 critics, indicating "generally favorable reviews".

 Accolades

 The film was Sweden's submission for the Academy Award for Best Foreign Language Film at the 76th Academy Awards.
 On 27 January 2004, it was announced that it had been selected as one of the five nominees.
 Jan Guillou was unable to attend the Awards, since he did not receive a ticket.
 At the Swedish Guldbagge Awards it was nominated in seven categories, of which it won three: Best Film, Best Cinematography and Best Production Design.
-The categories where it did not win were Best Direction, Best Screenplay, Andreas Wilson as Best Actor and Gustaf Skarsgård as Best Supporting Actor.
+The categories where it did not win were Best Direction, Best Screenplay, Andreas Wilson as Best Actor and Gustaf Skarsgård as Best Supporting Actor.Staff reporters (2004-01-09) "Daybreak leads Sweden's Guldbagge race."
+Screen Daily.
+Retrieved on 2009-07-14.